 An over-emphasis on collective interests also ignores the reality that liberty, while not being the only principle underpinning Canada’s legal order, is nonetheless an essential one.
 As noted above, many of the traditional principles of statutory interpretation are premised on individual liberty and autonomy, and the common law is infused with these values.
 SSM point to the test for granting an interlocutory injunction, but in the private law sphere at least, this is a curious place to stake out a claim for “collective interests.”
 Obtaining an interlocutory injunction against a private actor is extremely difficult for the very reason that it is an affront to personal autonomy.
 It “is an extraordinary remedy which involves restraining persons from doing that which they otherwise would be entitled to do, without first having the benefit of a trial to determine the facts and their rights.”
 As the Supreme Court of Canada has said more generally, “the common law is a jealous guardian of personal autonomy.”

 Liberty and limited state power are also among the principles animating the Constitution Act, 1867.
-Power is separated between the executive, legislative and judicial branches, which any honest historical analysis will conclude was borne of a desire to curb its abuses.
+Power is separated between the executive, legislative and judicial branches, which any honest historical analysis will conclude was born of a desire to curb its abuses.
 Section 53 of the Constitution Act, 1867 codifies the principle of no taxation without representation.
 The provinces are excluded from passing criminal law and are also precluded from interfering with interprovincial trade whether through tariffs, excise taxes or other regulations.
 On the other hand, the provinces, being closer to the people, have the exclusive power to regulate most commercial matters.
 The disallowance power enables the federal government to impose a check on the provincial legislatures – and was historically seen as a liberty-protecting measure.
 And the Senate checks the potential excesses of the House of Commons (in theory, at least).

 Today we are inclined to view the unelected Senate and the federal disallowance power as undemocratic anachronisms.
 But it was for this very reason that some of the Fathers of Confederation contrasted their system of “British liberty” with “American equality.”
 An excess of democracy was considered by many to be a danger to property rights and to liberty more broadly.
-Canada’s founding thus incorporated a robust yet fundamentally Hamiltonian conception of liberty, which views liberty and order not as antagonistic, but as mutually reinforcing concepts.
+Canada’s founding thus incorporated a robust yet fundamentally Hamiltonian conception of liberty, in which liberty and order are viewed, not as antagonistic, but as mutually reinforcing concepts.

 SSM appear to acknowledge that liberty is an aspect of the natural law underpinning Canada’s constitutional order, which is encouraging.
 They reference Justice Rand’s invocation in Saumur v City of Quebec of the “original freedoms” that precede positive law.
 I have read their quoted passage many times over the years and I am candidly still unsure whether Justice Rand was correct that the provinces may not regulate fundamental freedoms such as religion since they are not civil rights.
 But insofar as he was correct, it only underscores that liberty lies at the heart of Canada’s legal order.